aszkid/polgomez.com/public/_index.md

 You can see some of the code I've written on my spare time [over here](/); I am interested in cryptography and its applications, computer graphics, security, and anything low-level.
 As for mathematics, I have spent a summer working on [algebraic number theory](/) and I think [category theory](/) is very cool.

-Please take a look at my [resume](/resume) for a career-oriented summary of most of the stuff you'll find on this website.
+For a career-oriented summary of most of the stuff you'll find on this website, please check my [resume](/polgomez_CV.pdf).

 I also like books, [words](/words) and languages.
 My ongoing efforts on this front include trying to learn [latin](/latin) and [russian](/russian), translating some [texts](/translations) and working on a [literature database system](/litdb).